 2. Failure to get employee input and buy-in.

-Employees are more likely to trust and accept survey results when the organization asks them to help build the survey.
+Employees are more likely to trust and accept survey results when the organization asks them to help build the survey before you conduct employee surveys.
 A focus group of representative employees usually serves the purpose.

 3. Focusing more on external benchmarking than on internal progress.